The Chief of Neberokpa contemplates a damaged monolith

 Dr Frank Enor (University of Calabar)

-Alexander Peck (3D documentation, Factum Foundation for Digital Technology in Conservation)
+Alexander Peck (3D documentation, Factum Foundation for Digital Technology in Preservation)

-Ferdinand Saumarez Smith (2D documentation, Aerial photography, Factum Foundation for Digital Technology in Conservation)
+Ferdinand Saumarez Smith (2D documentation, Aerial photography, Factum Foundation for Digital Technology in Preservation)

 Joshua Bako (Cartographer - Department of Archaeology, Ahmadu Bello University, Nigeria)